CivicActions/guidebook/docs/050-how-we-work/tools/slack.md

 ## Tips

-- Did you know you can [request support](../support.md) using Slack?
 - Consider using the word "ping" to check on the availability of someone
 - Create a Zoom from Slack: type **/zoom** (will need to authorize)
 - Create a Google Meet from Slack: type **/hangout** (will need to authorize the slack app in Meet/Hangout too)